rrrene/inch/README.md

 ## TODOs

 * Recognize all relevant options in .yardopts file
+  * --plugin
   * --no-public
   * --protected
   * --private
   * --no-private
   * --[no-]api API
+* Separate CLI::Command responsibilities into Command::Context for object
+  filtering/manipulation and Command::Output for presentation
 * Generalize filter options for visible code objects (adapt from YARD::CLI::Yardoc)
 * Add support for multiple method signatures for methods (realized via the @overload tag in YARD)

 ## License